rosedu/techblog/_posts/2012-08-18-tracing-processes-for-fun-and-profit.md

 Here, we have traced only the `openat` and `getdents` system calls of the `ls` command.

-Moreover, we can save the trace into a file for further analyzing.
+Moreover, we can save the trace to a file for further analyzing.

     $ strace -o trace ls
     $ wc -l trace